iterative/dvc.org/static/docs/commands-reference/run.md

   `--no-exec` specified outputs are removed anyway.
 This option is enabled by default and deprecated.
 See `dvc remove` as well for more details.

 - `--no-commit` - do not save outputs to cache.
+A DVC-file is created, and an entry is added to `.dvc/state`, while nothing is added to the cache.
+Use `dvc commit` when you are ready to save your results to cache.
 Useful when running different experiments and you don't want to fill up your cache with temporary files.

-Use `dvc commit` when you are ready to save your results to cache.
+  > The `dvc status` command will mention that the file is `not in cache`.

 - `-h`, `--help` - prints the usage/help message, and exit.